Competitive Kill-and-Restart and Preemptive Strategies for Non-Clairvoyant Scheduling: Extensions of the -Scaling Strategy for Release Dates and Parallel Machines Extensions of the b-Scaling Strategy for Release Dates and Parallel Machines

 \section{\texorpdfstring{Extensions of the $b$-Scaling Strategy for Release Dates and Parallel Machines}{Extensions of the b-Scaling Strategy for Release Dates and Parallel Machines}}

-In this section, we present extensions of the $b$-scaling strategies for the settings \threefield{1}{r_j,\,\mathrm{pmtn}}{w_jC_j} and \threefield{\mathrm P}{}{C_j}.
+In this section, we present extensions of the $b$-scaling strategies for the settings \threefield{1}{r_j}{w_jC_j} and \threefield{\mathrm P}{}{C_j}.
 We denote by $(\vec{p},\vec{w},\vec{r},m)$ an instance on $m$ identical parallel machines in which each job~$j$ has processing time $p_j$, weight $w_j$, and release date $r_j$.
 In order to obtain bounds on the competitive ratios of these extensions, we compare the schedules of $\alg$ to schedules of algorithms that are constant-competitive.
-In particular, we use the $2$-competitiveness of \wsetf{} from the previous section for \threefield{1}{r_j,\,\mathrm{pmtn}}{w_jC_j} and the $2$-competitiveness of the round-robin~(\rr) schedule for \threefield{\mathrm P}{}{C_j}.
-We begin with the relation of the optimal cost between two instances in which the processing times as well as the release dates are within a factor of the other.
+In particular, we use the $2$-competitiveness of \wsetf{} from the previous section for \threefield{1}{r_j,\,\mathrm{pmtn}}{w_jC_j} and the $2$-competitiveness of the round-robin~(\rr) schedule for \threefield{\mathrm P}{\mathrm{pmtn}}{C_j}.
+We begin with the relation of the optimal costs of two instances whose processing times and release dates differ only by a multiplicative factor.

 \begin{lemma} Consider an instance $I=(\vec{p},\vec{w},\vec{r},m)$, and let $I'=(\vec{p}',\vec{w},\vec{r}',m)$, where $\vec{p}'\leq \alpha \vec{p}$ and $\vec{r}'\leq \alpha \vec{r}$.
 Then, we have

 \end{lemma} \begin{proof} Let $S_j^\Pi(I)$ denote the starting time of job~$j$ in schedule $\Pi$ for instance $I$.
 We define a schedule $\Pi$ with $S_j^\Pi(I' )=\alpha\cdot C_j^{\opt}(I)- p_j'$.
 By definition $C_j^\Pi(I')=\alpha\cdot C_j^{\opt}(I)$.
 Clearly, $\Pi(I')=\alpha\cdot \opt(I)$.
 We claim that $\Pi$ is feasible for $I'$.
 Indeed, we have